property iconFARMING

 Manager: Andrew Cook

-Traditional mixed-use farms (Lawn Hall & Hyde Hall) situated between Leaden Roading and Chatham Green.
-The land holding is optimal for growing arable crops, in particular growing milling and feed wheat, oilseed rape and peas.
+Situated between Leaden Roading and Chatham Green, the land holding is optimal for growing arable crops, in particular milling and feed wheat, oilseed rape and peas.

 Suffolk